 Concurrently, CSSAW in partnership with several volunteers set out to create a documentary of these courageous young women.
 The Dawn Will Break film chronicles the lives and struggles of the Lost Girls and began shooting at a time when the civil war was still ravaging Sudan.
 At this time, before the South Sudanese independence, there was a real threat that the culture of the girls’ tribe, D’dinga, would be lost.
 The film aims to document what happened to these young women as they survived the destruction of their villages and fled to Kenya, mirroring the Shoah project of Steven Spielberg which documented what happened to Holocaust survivors of Auschwitz.

 In 2010, CSSAW completed its initial mission.
 All 18 girls that the organization helped were living independently, had good jobs and had started their own families.
 The board discussed what to do next.
-Micklina and Omunu traveled back to South Sudan to visit relatives and saw that the educational opportunities for the kids of their home area were severely limited.
+Micklina and Omunu traveled back to South Sudan to visit relatives and saw that the educational opportunities for the kids in their home area were severely limited.
 They proposed to the board that the organization should continue its mission helping children improve their lives through education, and to do so now in South Sudan.
 This proposal led to a decision to build an American style private primary school in a rural region of South Sudan.
 The area chosen for the school is Isalaro, where the organization was given a huge tract of land by the state and local governments in conjunction with tribal leaders.